Kugelpanzer: Theories about the vehicle

 One can only deduce the functionality of the vehicle based on its exterior.
 It seems to be a one-man reconnaissance tank, equipped with an armoured outer wall and a viewing slot.
 The drive was probably located under or behind the driver.
 At the rear there is a steerable wheel to shift the center of gravity behind the axis of the two track wheels and to support rotary movements that are carried out with the track wheels.

 In stationary operation, the tank could probably serve as an armoured refuge or makeshift bunker.
 Based on available images, it cannot be determined whether there was an opening below the viewing slot to allow for the use of firearms from inside the tank.

-Some articles claim that this vehicle is a hoax and was likely assembled by Soviet engineers as a joke.
-There are no wartime photographs or any official documentation regarding this vehicle, hole for the exhaust pipe is missing, the crude welds resemble those found on Soviet vehicles, all of this is highly suspicious.
+Another possible use is for demining, where this vehicle would trigger landmines ahead of advancing troops.

 Similar vehicles

 Although not immediately equivalent, a possible precursor to the Kugelpanzer was a one-man World War I tank known in France as a bouclier roulant ("rolling shield").
 A 1936 article in Popular Science described a Texan inventor's design for a spherical armoured vehicle that was dubbed a "tumbleweed tank".
-It was considerably larger than the Kugelpanzer - offering space for three people and three machine guns along with necessary motors and other equipment.
+It was considerably larger than the Kugelpanzer, offering space for three people and three machine guns along with necessary motors and other equipment.